Taking Charge Of My Own Retirement Part 1 - Utilities

 Dividend Growth

-- 5 Yr Div Growth Rate - Dividends that grow a lot every year earn me even more money.
+- 5-Yr Div Growth Rate - Dividends that grow a lot every year earn me even more money.

 - FCF Growth - Companies pay dividends with cash, so companies with growing cash can pay more dividends and reinvest in their own business, creating a perpetuating cycle.